orangeduck/mpc/README.md

 mpc_parser_t* mpc_expect(mpc_parser_t* a, const char* e);
 ```

-Returns a parser that attempts `a`.
-On success returns the result of `a`.
-On failure reports that `e` was expected.
+Returns a parser that runs `a`, and on success returns the result of `a`, while on failure reports that `e` was expected.

 * * *